statsmaths/stat209/_notes/project-b-acs-dictionary.md

 - **income_150_200**
 - **income_200_999**

-Distribution of rent prices, given as percentage of households who rent their residence:
+Distribution of proportion of income spent on rent, given as percentage of households who rent their residence:

 - **rent_by_income_00_10**
 - **rent_by_income_10_15**